 Advisory committee members include residents, talent development, community development and educational representatives who have been active in creating programs and initiatives that support the Near West, Near Northwest and surrounding communities.
-Members are appointed by the 16 Tech Community Corporation Board of Directors and serve a 2-year term.
+Members serve 2-year terms and are appointed by the 16 Tech Community Corporation Board of Directors, which has fiduciary responsibility for the fund.

-Mariama Shaheed, Founder and Principal, Global Preparatory Academy @ Riverside #44
+Mariama Shaheed, Global Preparatory Academy @ Riverside #44

 16 Tech Community Corporation and City of Indianapolis Appointees